Jewish Warsaw Tour

 - Monument to the Warsaw Ghetto Heroes

-- Grzybowski Square & Prozna Street – the only one surviving Jewish street from prewar period
+- Grzybowski Square & Prozna Street – the only surviving Jewish street from the prewar period

-- Warsaw Jewish Cementery – 20 PLN per person
+- Warsaw Jewish Cemetery – 20 PLN per person

 - Warsaw Zoo – April – September 30 PLN per person October – March 20 PLN per person